aem-design/aem.design/_posts/2021-04-25-creating-akamai-cache-flush-agent.md

 8. You should see "Replication test succeeded"

-Conclusion
+## Conclusion
-===

 This component will save our time whenever we need to update the content in AEM pages.

 Make sure you have set up the dispatcher flush agent as well so we can avoid content served from Dispatcher cache.

-Feel free to reach out to us if you have any questions.
+Feel free to reach out to us if you have any questions and don't forget to tell your friends.